 - Entrance gates and homes are decorated with pine, bamboo, and plum trees.

 - The people eat toshikoshi soba (Japanese noodles) to represent longevity.

 - The Japanese go to the temple to play for health and good fortune.

 - New Year’s cards featuring a Chinese Zodiac for the year are sent to friends and family on January 1st.

 - The Buddhists strike the bell 108 times just before Omisoka’s midnight to ensure people cross over to the next year without burdening problems.

 The Japanese New Year is a fascinating tradition that helps people start the new year on a clean slate.
-Shōgatsu could be the best time to tour Japan and experience the magical custom that is different from the normal fireworks and champagne of the Western culture.
-Happy New Year 2022!
+Shōgatsu could be the best time to tour Japan and experience the magical custom that is different from the normal fireworks and champagne of Western culture.
+Happy New Year 2024!

-As you start 2022, it is vital that you get inspired and ready to take on what the new year brings.
+As you start new year it is vital that you get inspired and ready to take on what the new year brings.
 Holy books, including the Bible and the Quran, are a great source of motivation that empowers you both spiritually and mentally.

 Source: Briefly News